Officers of the Board

 Presently, Max F. James owns American Kiosk Management, LLC and North American Kiosk, LLC, which, when combined, operate in over 800 locations in the United States and Canada, with revenues of approximately $150 million annually.

-Additionally, he founded and serves as the Chairman of the Camp Soaring Eagle Foundation, a medically based camping program for children with life threatening illnesses.
+Additionally, he founded and serves as a board member of the Camp Soaring Eagle Foundation, a medically based camping program for children with life threatening illnesses.
 Max James was the first inductee into the $25 billion Specialty Retail Hall of Fame and the recipient of the Al Kushner Breakthrough Innovation Award.
 He was selected for the Air Force Academy’s most prestigious honor, the Distinguished Graduate Award.
 James serves on an Advisory Board of the St. Jude’s Children’s Research Hospital, the Founders’ Board of Directors of the United States Air Force Academy Endowment Foundation, and supports the Muhammad Ali Parkinson’s Research Center, the Boys and Girls Clubs, and other worthy charitable organizations.

 Chief Executive Officer/Chief Operating Officer, American Kiosk Management